Antonio RusevskiSenior Designer

 Antonio also enjoys a reputation as somewhat of a human type library.
 His knowledge of type history is encyclopedic; he can identify type style at a glance (be it humanist, constructivist or Bauhaus); and his visual memory is virtually eidetic, allowing him to design in a given style without the need for reference materials.

 Antonio’s career began in Skopje, the capital of Macedonia, where he created posters, book covers, and package designs for Koma Studios.
-Equipped with natural talent and a true passion for the genre, Antonio shot rapidly through the ranks, and was appointed the Art Director responsible for conceiving/creating covers and page layouts for two different weeklies.
+Equipped with natural talent and a true passion for the genre, Antonio shot rapidly through the ranks, and became the Art Director responsible for conceiving/creating covers and page layouts for two different weeklies.
 It was a high-profile role and his success brought Anters numerous design projects for well-known Macedonian pop-bands.

-Initially self-taught, Antonio’s ambition led him to search out the wide-open potential of California.
+Initially self-taught, Antonio’s ambition led him to seek out the wide-open potential of California.
 He began formal design studies at the City College of San Francisco and earned degrees in graphic design and production.
 As soon as BSTRO started building out the design team, we called dibs on this international design genius.
 Since then, he has been involved with almost every significant project BSTRO has produced, thrilling clients with his elegant conceptual solutions, original designs, and lightning-fast execution.